 5. Protects and repairs liver & kidney damage

 Matcha supplementation has shown it could protect against hepatic and renal damage.
 This is done through the suppression of renal AGE accumulation (10).

 6. High in nutritional value

 Since matcha is a finely ground powder, you are consuming the entirety of it in a drink.
 This leads to higher a higher concentration of nutrients than green tea and other foods.
 One cup of matcha is equivalent to 10 cups of green tea!
-Matcha also has 137x more antioxidants than green tea and more than five times of goji berries.
+Matcha also has 137x more antioxidants than green tea and more than six times of goji berries.

 Matcha is a relatively unknown food that possesses many health benefits.
 As a type-2 diabetic, this all natural remedy will help you take the first steps in improving your overall quality of life.

 As a concentrated form of green team, it has been a staple in Japanese and Chinese culture for centuries.
 Only recently has it made it to the West where many are beginning to understand the full benefits.